 - 1 teaspoon vanilla extract

-- 1/4 cup Swerve or other low carb sweetener
+- ¼ cup low carb sugar substitute or other low carb sweetener

 Chocolate Magic Shell